hozhuyi-dev/nus-module2-week2-projectrepo/README.md

 ## Description
-This is a repository ofor Module 2.
+This is a repository for Module 2.

 ## License
 Personal project.